mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

-    You should then be able to navigate to the relevant directory to find your control repo locally on your workstation.
+    You should then be able to navigate to the relevant directory to find your Control Repo locally on your workstation.

-## Setting up VS Code and Puppet Extension<a href="#setting-up-vs-code-and-puppet-extension" aria-hidden="true"></a>
+## Set up VS Code and Puppet extension<a href="#set-up-vs-code-and-puppet-extension" aria-hidden="true"></a>

-Now that you’ve got your control repo downloaded, it’s time to get VS Code and the puppet extension so that we can better interact with the control repo and puppet to create more configurations with ease.
+Now that you’ve got your Control Repo downloaded, it’s time to set up VS Code and the Puppet extension so that we can better interact with the Control Repo and Puppet to create more configurations with ease.

 1. Download and install VS Code.
 You can download VS Code for your workstation <a href="https://code.visualstudio.com/download" target="_blank">here</a>.
 2. Once you’ve downloaded and installed VS Code, you’ll need to download and install the Puppet PDK, which can be found <a href="https://puppet.com/try-puppet/puppet-development-kit" target="_blank">here</a>.
-It’s a prerequisite for some of the Puppet extensions functionality however, we’ll explore the PDK further in labs coming in the future.
+It’s a prerequisite for some of the Puppet extensions functionality.
+We’ll explore the PDK further in labs coming in the future.
-3. Finally, you can install the puppet extension from this <a href="https://puppet-vscode.github.io" target="_blank">page</a>.
+3. Finally, you can install the Puppet extension from this <a href="https://puppet-vscode.github.io" target="_blank">page</a>.

-We’d recommend that you also check out the <a href="https://puppet-vscode.github.io/docs/features/" target="_blank">Puppet Extension docs</a> once you’re ready to start writing some puppet code.
+We’d recommend that you also check out the <a href="https://puppet-vscode.github.io/docs/features/" target="_blank">Puppet extension docs</a> once you’re ready to start writing some Puppet code.

 ## Push a change through VS Code<a href="#push-a-change-through-vs-code" aria-hidden="true"></a>

-Now that all the prerequisites are out of the way, the control repo is downloaded, git is configured, VS Code and the puppet extension is installed, you are fully ready to make some changes via VS Code to your control repo and push them to source control directly from VS Code.
+Now that all the prerequisites are out of the way, the Control Repo is downloaded, Git is configured and both VS Code and the Puppet extension are installed, you are now ready to make changes locally to your Control Repo and push those changes to source control, all within the same tool.

-1. Open VS Code and choose **File** > **Open Folder** then navigate to the control repo click **open**.
+1. Open VS Code and choose **File** > **Open Folder** then navigate to the Control Repo click **open**.
-2. Now we’ve opened the control repo, let's edit the **README.md** file and add a line in there with the word “test”.
+2. Now you've opened the Control Repo, edit the **README.md** file and add a line in there with the word “test”.

     <div class="size90margin">